alevinru/CWClient/README.md

 ### NodeJS interface

-This project, being imported as an NPM package, provides promise-based ChatWars interface.
+This project provides promise-based ChatWars interface as an NPM library.

-A sample of the module usage in NodeJS is demonstrated in [alevinru/CWClientHelperAppBot](https://github.com/alevinru/CWClientHelperAppBot) Telegram bot project.
+A sample of the NodeJs library usage is demonstrated in [alevinru/CWClientHelperAppBot](https://github.com/alevinru/CWClientHelperAppBot) Telegram bot project.

 ## Install